 Dear Parents & Families,

-Imagine: meeting a mysterious people from a land far across the sea, or being welcomed by Moctezuma II and his magnificent City of Gold, Cortes at your side.
-Thanks to support from your school as well as generous assistance from foundations, corporate sponsors and private donors, your student has embarked, or will soon, on an amazing three-week learning adventure.
-For one hour each day, they will immerse themselves in a world far beyond the classroom—studying, co-writing, staging, and performing an inspirational one-act SPIRIT SERIES play:
+Imagine: riding the Great Plains with the legendary chief of the Lakota Nation — Sitting Bull — as he fights to maintain the “Old Ways” in the face of Westward Expansion.
+Thanks to support from your school as well as generous assistance from foundations, corporate sponsors and many private donors, your student has embarked, or will soon, on an amazing three-week learning adventure.
+For an hour each day, they will immerse themselves in a world far beyond the classroom — studying, co-writing, staging and performing an inspirational one-act SPIRIT SERIES play:

-In journal entries, they will explore the Four Agreements: Integrity, Insight, Perspective, and Excellence.
+In journal entries, they will explore Four Lakota Virtues considered essential for any human being: Courage, Fortitude, Generosity and Wisdom.
 One of these attributes may also be the focus of an At Home project.
 And we encourage you to join in!
 The At Home journey begins, with heartfelt personal stories from friends of our program that celebrate these important character traits.
 Designed to engage and challenge, the At Home project, along with the entire SPIRIT SERIES curriculum, promotes literacy, higher-order thinking, positive core values, presentation skills, teamwork, character and self-esteem.

 The success of this curriculum depends on your engagement and support.
-In the next three weeks, your student may bring home additional written assignments, journals, and a craft project.
+In the next three weeks, your student may bring home additional written assignments and a craft project.
 If so, please assist them in completing these important tasks.
-You may also wish to read the play, available on this website, and discuss together its themes—forgiveness and acceptance of those who we find “different” than us.
-This transformative drama-based experience promises to be of lasting significance to your student.
+You may also wish to read the play, available on this website, and discuss together the key message of Prince Siddhartha’s life.
+This drama-based transformative experience promises to be of lasting significance to your student.
 Thank you for your active participation.

 Hope to see you at the show!